 Once you're ready to apply, simply follow the directions below:

 - Fill out your information on Vietnam-Visa.com, pay the service fee and submit your application.
-Make sure to include arrival airport, processing time, and length of stay (1 month or 3 months, and for US citizens select "1 year multiple (United States only)").
+Make sure to include arrival airport, processing time, and length of stay (1 month or 3 months).

 - Once your application is processed, check your email, verify all the information is correct on the approval letter and PRINT out your approval letter.